CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 {: .text-center }
 ADUNAPHEL'S CHALLENGE DECK

-Adunapehl sends traitorous bands bent upon thievery and espionage into the untainted domains of the Free Peoples.
+Adunaphel sends traitorous bands bent upon thievery and espionage into the untainted domains of the Free Peoples.
 Her inherent knowledge of these areas provides some cover, but her missions are extremely difficult to carry out.
 The hazards feature a potent offering of Drakes.

 #### Starting Companies (2) at Dol Guldur